lbriais/easy_app_helper/README.md

 **EasyAppHelper** will look for files in numerous places. **Both Unix and Windows places are handled**.
 All the files are [Yaml][yaml] files but could have names with different extensions.

-You can look in the classes documentation to know exactly which extensions and places the config files are looked for.
+You can look in the [classes documentation][doc] to know exactly which extensions and places the config files are looked for.

 ### System config file